bunnybooboo/learning-path/rust/rust-essentials/notes.md

-# Personal notes from the Pack book 'Rust Essentials'
+# Personal notes from the Packt book 'Rust Essentials'

 I've gone for Rust installed via Rustup.
 It's Rust-lang's version manager.
 It allows me to have stable and nightly installed and instantly switchable.
 Added to this is the possibility of using specific versions for specific builds.
 Great tool for development.